vmware/vic/doc/user_doc/vic_admin/vicadmin_status_ref.md

 ## Firewall ##

-VCH Admin checks that the firewall is correctly configured on the ESXi host or the ESXi hosts in the cluster on which the VCH is running.
+VCH Admin checks that the firewall is correctly configured on an ESXi host on which the VCH is running.
+If the VCH is running in a cluster, VCH Admin checks the firewall configuration on all of the hosts in the cluster.

 ### Error ###